zackiles/lucy-bot/README.md

 Lucy Bot
 =========

-A smart Twitter that builds followers for Node.js.
+A smart Twitter bot that builds followers for Node.js.
 Uses only a filesystem database with lowdb to do all it's work.
 Can be used with multiple accounts/configurations.
 Has a configurable logic in order to set the aggressiveness to your liking.
 Uses a few tricks in order to hide the fact it's a bot.

 ## How To Use
 - Git clone the repository and run npm install.